IGME-RIT/advanced-ray-tracer-tutorial/README.txt

 		Then do vec3 pixColor = sample(texture, uv) * 0.1
 	However
-		This will not change the color of squares in reflection At line 285 and 296, triangles[eyeHitPoint.index].color
+		This will not change the color of squares in reflection triangles[eyeHitPoint.index].color needs to be replaced with
-		needs to be replaced with reflectHit.point (like i.point) to calculate UVs all over again
+		reflectHit.point (like i.point) to calculate UVs all over again

 Skybox
 	On lines 274, in Reflection FragmentShader.glsl